andrea-dintino/Zenroom/docs/pages/zencode-scenarios-ecdh.md

 You can feed this output in the next script to decrypt decrypt it, so you may want to save it into a file that we'll name *scenarioECDHPart5.json*.

-## Decrypting a secret message, encrypted with a public key, using a keypair
+### Decrypt a message, encrypted with a public key

 Here we'll learn how to decrypt the message encrypted in the previous script.
 Keep in mind that the typical use case for this consists in a single user decrypting the message.
 Therefore, we are able to load one keypair only per script.